 - Swing Direction

 - Spin Axis

 You’ll see that the majority of the data that Skytrak doesn’t measure relates to the movement of the club and club face.

 Skytrak actually looked at releasing updates where these numbers were included and somehow modelled from the Skytrak raw data.
 However this never came to fruition as it couldn’t be brought to an accuracy that SkyGolf were happy with.

 Can I add hardware to Skytrak to include Club Data

-You can add attachments to your golf club that integrate with Skytrak and provide it with the additional raw data it needs to provide a suite of club data numbers.
+You can add attachments to your golf club that integrates with Skytrak and provides it with the additional raw data it needs to provide a suite of club data numbers.

 3Bays PRO Golf Swing Analyzer with Skytrak